Logo Icon

 How to Prepare for UGC NET to Qualify for JRF and Assistant Professor?

-To maximize your chances of qualifying for both JRF and Assistant Professor eligibility, follow these preparation tips:
+To maximise your chances of qualifying for both JRF and Assistant Professor eligibility, follow these preparation tips:

 1. Understand the Exam Pattern – The UGC NET consists of Paper 1 (Teaching & Research Aptitude) and Paper 2 (Subject-Specific).